 Manage Desktop Wallpaper with Microsoft Intune

 On your Windows OS Desktop, a wallpaper is an image displayed behind the graphical user interface when the user’s desktop is visible.
-We can use Microsoft Intune to manage desktop wallpaper on Windows 10 and later devices.
+The wallpaper appears behind all your icons, folders, and open applications on your computer screen.
+Microsoft Windows allows you to use a variety of wallpapers, including photos, solid colors, or custom designs.

 Windows 11 Desktop Wallpaper

-We will configure the following settings through a device restriction policy to configure wallpaper via Intune.
+In this example, we’ll configure the following settings through a device restriction policy in Intune:

 Prerequisites

-Follow the below steps to configure Windows 10 / Windows 11 desktop wallpaper through the Microsoft Intune device restriction policy.
+Follow the steps below to configure desktop wallpaper on Windows 10 and Windows 11 devices using a Microsoft Intune device restriction policy.

-• Select the following details in “Create a profile” window and click on Create.
+• Select the following details in the “Create a profile” window and click on Create.

 • Platform: Windows 10 and later